joolfe/gatsby-for-docs/doc.md

 TODO
+- H1 meterle mas espaciado arriba para que este mas separadito no_
+- Hacer index que es ultima pagina y tuto.
+  - Poner en la pagina principal tecnologias que usamos no?
+- Lo del gpdr y cookies hay tengo que verlo.
+- aniadir negritas y quitar algunos embebidos please.
 - Add quien soy en algun sitio.
-- Poner en la pagina principal tecnologias que usamos no?
-- put the code language i all the code blokcs.
-- Review the index in all the pages to put consistently.
+- Review the metainfo in all the pages to put consistently.
-- Review all the language using some.
+- Review all the language using gramarly.
-- Put in the reamde file a text about wht is the repo
+- Put in the reamde file a text about what is the repo, where is the tutorial published
 - Create a little md about how to dpeloy and do thing for myself...
-- NO funciona la navegacion de la derecha no?